 You have decided to move to the cloud.
 No, not up in the atmosphere, but rather you have decided to go to a hosted IT solution.
-You're done managing your local hardware and you have already made the leap to cloud-based software, and figured, “I am already using all of their processing apps, why don’t we just leverage the full cloud solution?"
+You're done managing your local hardware and you have already made the leap to cloud-based software, and figured, “I am already using all of their processing apps, why don’t we just leverage the full cloud storage system?"
 The ease of use, access from anywhere with internet, ability to collaborate, consolidation of tools and resources… the list of benefits goes on and on.
 Oh yeah, and I don’t have to keep my backups, right?

 What About My Backup Solution?